Peabody, Kansas: 19th century

-In 1802, Spain returned most of the land to France, keeping title to about 7,500 square miles.
+In 1801 to 1802, Spain returned most of the land to France, keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase.

 In 1854, the Kansas Territory was organized under the provisions of the Kansas–Nebraska Act, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established, which included the land for modern day Peabody.

 In 1864, the first settler in the Peabody area was W.C.
 Coble, from North Carolina, who set up ranch headquarters about 2+ miles east of the current city of Peabody (now section 36 of Catlin Township).
 The first settlement made in the area was in September 1870, by a colony of settlers from Wisconsin.
 In October, more settlers arrived.
 During the first month, the colony officers laid out a town on the north-half of section 4 township 22 and surveyed it into lots.
 The town was named Coneburg after the town company president John Cone.
 The town site was located between the current 9th Street and Division Avenue.
 During the winter of 1870, some of the settlers returned east to get supplies and bring out their families.
 In 1871, while the other settlers were gone, dissatisfaction arose in the community and it began to break up.
 Claim jumping of the Coneburg town site and nearby land started to occur, thus causing a legal mess.

 In 1870, T.M.
 Potter homesteaded the south-half of the same section of land.
 In spring of 1871, he and five other men started the Peabody town company.
 Since the land title for the Peabody town site had no legal disputes, businesses immediately moved from Coneburg.
 In June 1871, the town of Peabody was platted, and it included the land where the railroad was built on June 9.

 A post office was established in Coneburg on January 25, 1871 then moved to Peabody on October 30, 1871.

-In April 1872, during legal disputes, Coneburg became North Peabody.
+In April 1872 during legal disputes, Coneburg became North Peabody.
 A revised plat of Peabody was made in July 1875 and a supplemental plat of North Peabody was made in April 1878.
 Because of the disputes, the street that ran down the middle of the border between the two towns was called "Division Avenue."
 The two towns merged into the city of Peabody in 1879.